chimericdream/worldofpannotia.com/src/_divine_abilities/alter-reality.md

   prerequisite: |
     Cha 29.
   benefit: |
-    This ability is similar to the _wish_ spell.
+    This ability is similar to the {% spell_link wish %} spell.
 The deity merely thinks of something and then makes it so.
 Doing this requires at least a standard action.
   notes: |
     The deity can duplicate any spell of 9th level or lower as a standard action.
 The duplicated spell has no material or XP component, and the DC of its saving throw (if one is allowed) is 20 + the deity's rank + the deity's Charisma modifier.